tanghui-cslt/Computational-Geometry/README.md

 make -j8
 ```

-Notice: I just compile it on wsl2 (ubuntu 18.04) successfully,  I think it will work on linux as well.
+Notice: I just compiled it on WSL2 (Windows Subsystem for Linux), ubuntu 18.04, successfully,  I think it will work on linux as well.

 ## Example